 The tap water in the greater Dallas area is provided by the Dallas Water Utilities Department.
-Water Utilities is responsible for collecting, treating, and transferring the city’s water to citizens.
+Water Utilities is responsible for collecting, treating, and transferring the city’s water to its citizens.
 They also process and treat the city’s wastewater.
 Basically, Dallas Water Utilities makes every step of the process we’re about to describe possible.

-How Is It Treated?
+How Dallas City Water Is Treated?

 The transfer pipes transport reservoir water to one of three water treatment plants: East Side, Elm Fork, and Bachman.
-Dallas Water Utilities uses a meticulous process of chemical treatment, settling, filtering, and disinfection to treat the reservoir water by these means:
+In these facilities, Dallas Water Utilities uses a meticulous process of chemical treatment, settling, filtering, and disinfection to treat the reservoir water by these means: